Running Teleport on GCP | Teleport

 export IAM_ROLE=<role name output from above>

-If you don't already have a GCP service account for your Teleport Auth Server you can create one with the following command, otherwise use your existing service account.
+If you don't already have a GCP service account for your Teleport Auth Service you can create one with the following command, otherwise use your existing service account.

-gcloud iam service-accounts create teleport-auth-server \ --description="Service account for Teleport Auth Server" \ --display-name="Teleport Auth Server" \ --format=yaml
+gcloud iam service-accounts create teleport-auth-server \ --description="Service account for Teleport Auth Service" \ --display-name="Teleport Auth Service" \ --format=yaml

 Note the